-Among traditional Portuguese desserts, chocolate salami ranks pretty darn high for us as most loved.
+Among traditional Portuguese desserts, chocolate salami ranks pretty damn high for The One and me.
 Right up there with pasteis de nata.
 It’s an easy no-bake dessert that you toss together in moments from just butter, cocoa powder, store-bought butter cookies, and a splash of Port.
+Yum!

-But our infatuation derives from the beguiling richness and intense chocolatiness.
+Our infatuation comes from the beguiling richness and intense chocolatiness.
 Stash it in the fridge hours ahead of time for easy entertaining.
-While it’s infallibly charming as a dessert in its own right, it’s even more inspired when set out as an unexpected accompaniment to salty charcuterie, cheese, olives, and nuts.
+While it’s undeniably charming as a dessert in its own right, it’s even more inspired when set out as an unexpected accompaniment to salty charcuterie, cheese, olives, and nuts.

 Featured Review